Jump straight to Webull! Get real-time market data, analysis tools and $0 commissions.

 The larger indices serve as a bellwether for the overall stock market, often driving investor sentiment up or down with each change in the index’s value.
-Most often, it’s the Dow Industrial Index, made up of the 30 largest and most influential companies, and the S&P 500 that make headlines on the nightly news, demonstrating how an index can come to represent the broad market.
+Most often, it’s the Dow Industrial Index, made up of the 30 largest and most influential companies, and the S&P 500 that make headlines, demonstrating how an index can come to represent the broad market.

 Stock market index over time